 An entire orchard can be "cleaned" in a short time by several drones coordinated by a single "autonomous digital brain" positioned on a ground unit.

-Collecting fruit is a physically laborious activity that can take a lot of effort, sometimes in harsh weather conditions, for over eight hours a day.
+Picking fruit is a physically laborious activity that can require great effort, sometimes in harsh weather conditions, for over eight hours a day.

 While it may have its good times, it's generally a low-paying, seasonal, repetitive job that offers little chance of a career.
 Not to mention the many complaints of exploitation of workers, often migrants, subjected to grueling shifts under a scorching sun.